wirenboard/brand/README.md

 ## Other Things To Know

-- Capitalize the "W" and the "B" in Wiren Board in all copy text and write space between words.
+- Capitalize the "W" and the "B" in Wiren Board in all copy text and put a space between words.
 Wiren Board should only be presented in all lowercase when displayed in our official logos (see above).